 To make a great trailer for a book, you don’t necessarily need a huge budget and you don’t need a full orchestral score to accompany it.
-There are a few things you will need, however, to make a trailer that will compel people to make an order or purchase.
+There are a few things you’ll need, however, to make a trailer that will compel people to buy.

 Tell the Story.
 In marketing circles, everybody’s talking about story.
 The thinking goes, if you tell a story instead of offering a deal, people will find themselves emotionally invested in your brand or product and therefore more likely to support it.
 With a novel, this is particularly easy because the story of the product is a story, so introduce the characters, set up the world they live in and introduce the challenges they face.

 Create an emotional bond.
 The primary aim of story is to create an emotional bond, and one of the best (but not only) ways to do this is to have a single protagonist who is likeable or interesting and that the audience can relate to.
 This doesn’t mean the character (real or fictional) has to be exactly like the viewer, just that they have one or more universally relatable characteristics such as hope, fear, elation or curiosity.
 This emotion can then be heightened by using music or sound that reinforces that emotion.
 And don’t forget the character doesn’t have to be a character from the book - it could be the author!

 Don’t be afraid to be inspired.
 Before you start, it’s always a good idea to have a look at other people’s work and figure out what you think works and what doesn’t.
 There’s no need to reinvent the wheel every time you do something creative, so cherry pick the best parts from the research you do, look at the ideas underlying how they work, and use them.
 Don’t lazily copy something word for word but take the essential idea and re-mould it to do the job you need it to do.
 If you’re really thinking about it and making creative decisions along the way, chances are your final version will end up looking nothing like your sources anyway.